meihuisu/UCVM/docs/installation_hpc_usc.rst

-Mira (HPC)
+USC (HPC)
 ==========

-UCVM is fully compatible with Mira.
-This document describes how to install UCVM on Mira and also how to find and submit the example jobs.
+UCVM is mostly compatible with the HPC cluster at USC.
+This document describes how to install UCVM on the USC cluster and also how to find and submit the example jobs.

 Supported Capabilities
 ----------------------